 CARDIO and ABS!
 This belly fat burning, 30-Minute Cardio Abs Workout is HIIT for your abs.
-These 10 ab exercises target the lower abs, upper abs, obliques and deep transverse abdominal muscles.
+These nine ab exercises target the lower abs, upper abs, obliques and deep transverse abdominal muscles.
 Tone your midsection and burn calories at home (modifications offered for all fitness levels).

 This is high intensity interval training (HIIT) for your abs!
-A HIIT ab workout to to burn fat at home.
+A HIIT ab workout to burn fat at home.

 30-Minute Cardio Abs Workout